 |

-Pamela Young talks with Robbie McRobbie, CEO, Hong Kong Rugby Union, Hong Kong, China.
+Robbie McRobbie, CEO, Hong Kong Rugby Union, Hong Kong, China.

 Robbie gives a follow-up interview to share how the Hong Kong Rugby Union returned to fame and fortune after three years of cancelled Rugby 7s tournaments during Covid.
 In his first interview with Pamela in 2021, Robbie explained that their main event - the international Rugby 7s tournament - produced 95% of the Unions revenues and that with lockdowns causing cancellations over several years, the business was facing dire times.
 Now, with two Rugby 7s tournaments having just been completed in 6 months, Pamela reached out to Robbie for an update.
-In this video, Robbie shares his lowest moments, challenges, mistakes and lessons...before outlining the wonderful and 'emotional moments' of the Rugby 7s 'come back' and the ongoing culture shaping that is required as he rebuilds his team. |
+In this video, Robbie shares his lowest moments, challenges, mistakes and lessons...before outlining the wonderful and emotional 'comeback moments' of the Rugby 7s 'come back' and the ongoing culture shaping that is required as he rebuilds his team. |

 |